NCAA Division II independent schools: Soccer independents

-Does not include all-sports independent teams that sponsor the sport (UPR Bayamón and Salem men's soccer and UPR Bayamón, UPR Río Piedras and Salem women's soccer), since they have been listed before.
+Does not include all-sports independent teams that sponsor the sport (UPR Bayamón men's soccer and UPR Bayamón, UPR Río Piedras and Salem women's soccer), since they have been listed before.
+Both Jamestown and Shaw men's soccer programs will join new conferences as affiliate members for men's soccer beginning with the 2027 season: Jamestown to the Great Northwest Athletic Conference and Shaw to Conference Carolinas.